 - The U.S. Army planted watercress in the gardens of forts along the western trails, as food for their soldiers.

-- According to British vegetarian writer Colin Spencer, the Romans treated insanity with vinegar and watercress.
+- British vegetarian writer Colin Spencer said the Romans treated insanity with vinegar and watercress.

 - The Persian King Xerxes ordered his soldiers to eat watercress to keep them healthy during their long marches.
 It was also used by soldiers to both prevent and cure scurvy.